Nursing Home Wandering and Elopement Lawyer, San Francisco Bay Area

 Defending the Rights of Nursing Home Residents

-The legal professionals at Susan Kang Gordon, A Professional Law Corporation safeguard the rights of healthcare facility residents who have incidents of wandering or elopement.
+The legal professionals at Susan Kang Gordon, a Professional Law Corporation safeguard the rights of healthcare facility residents who have incidents of wandering or elopement.
 Our seasoned attorneys understand the significant emotional and physical toll these events can impose on affected individuals and their loved ones.

 Boasting a remarkable history of successful litigation, including securing a $13.5 million verdict — one of the highest in California — our firm is prepared to hold negligent nursing home facilities accountable and secure maximum compensation for our clients.